CodeItQuick/CodeItQuick.github.io/_dojos/1-Roman-Numerals.md

 * No control statements in your tests
 * Don't test what you don't own
 * If too many tests fail at once you've gone too fast, backup and try again with more frequent smaller changes

+# Goal of the Exercise

+Learn the basics of TDD while converting roman numerals to the base-10 digit system.